dhens/Developer-Profile-Generator/README.md

 ## Installation instructions:
 1. Clone repo to your local machine
-2. run npm install in the directory of the cloned repo
+2. Run "npm install" in the directory of the cloned repo
-3. run index.js and follow the prompts
+3. run "node index.js" and follow the prompts

 ## This repo contains:
 * This README